taryesz/graph-analyzer/README.md

 Repeat the process as many times as there are graphs and their vertices.

+As the result, you will get the following properties checked and calculated:

+- Degree sequence

+- Connectivity number

+- Is bipartite?

+- Greedy coloring

+- LF [ Largest First ] coloring

+- Number of edges needed to complete the graph

 ### First Example

 Let's say you have this graph in mind: